civican/legisinfo/44-1/bills/C-45/bill_text.md

 ### Section 79

-    The Authority shall not make a loan to a borrowing member unless the First Nations Tax Commission has approved a law made by the borrowing member under paragraph 5(1)(d) **in respect of that loan**.
+    The Authority shall not make a loan to a borrowing member unless the First Nations Tax Commission has approved a law made by the borrowing member under paragraph 5(1)(d) in respect of that loan.

   **(2)** Section 79 of the Act is replaced by the following: